sn3d/kconf/README.md

 I wrote this tool for myself, to releave pains with context manipulation.

-## How to-s
+## How to

-- how to import a new cluster from existing file to your `KUBECONFIG` file
+- import a cluster from existing file to your `KUBECONFIG` file

 ```
 cat ./new-cluster.yaml | kconf import
 ```

-- how to import a new cluster context into your existing `KUBECONFIG` file as one-liner.
+- import a new cluster context into your `KUBECONFIG` file

 ```
 kconf import << EOF